FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/PROGRESS.md

 I couldn't finish all the items from the fix list, but I'm satisfied that, all the time I've tried to fix these issues, I am able to handle all of them just by myself (without looking for online architecture models or fixes to the problems).

+## Day Twelve

+Chapter 4

+I reach a point in chapter 4 where we learn about the two projections we can use in OpenGL, Ortographic and Perspective.
+Ortographic is used in CAD applications and in 2D games, due to it not make any adjustment for distance from the camera.
+Perspective make adjustments to create a realistic environment according from the distance the objects are from the camera.

+I've also learned about a function in OpenGL Utility Library (glu), which allows us to directly specify the field of view, and then calculates the frustum for us.